Phobos25/LongJourney/machine_learning/Pipelines.md

 ```
 from sklearn.ensemble import RandomForestRegressor

-# instantiate our model. n_estimators = 100 was optimal for the data this exmaple is using.
+# instantiate our model. n_estimators = 100 was optimal for the data this example is using.
 For different data that value would be different.
 model = RandomForestRegressor(n_estimators=100, random_state=0)
 ```